rinkuls/food-drug-service/README.md

 # Fda DrugRecord Application RESTful API

-This project is a RESTful API that exposes DrugRecord application records from the Fda API.
+This project is a RESTful API that exposes food-drug-service application records from the Fda API.
 Users can search for DrugRecord records by FDA manufacturer name and store specific DrugRecord records in the local database.

 ## Prerequisites